Ready to apply? How to submit your application and what happens next depends on what type of applicant you are.

 We'll assess your application to see if you meet the minimum entry requirements.

 Once your application has been assessed, we'll email you to let you know if you've been invited for a multiple mini-interview (MMI).
-Applicants are selected for interviews based on UCAT ANZ scores.
+Applicants are selected for interviews based on their aggregate score from the first 4 sections of the UCAT ANZ.

-If you're selected, we'll ask you to nominate your preferred undergraduate degree before we send you an offer.
+If you're eligible to receive an offer, we'll ask you to nominate your preferred undergraduate degree.

 As there are limited places, we can't guarantee that a place will be available for everyone who accepts an offer.
 If you've received an offer, make sure you respond as soon as possible.